 - Because grants cover only one year of research, likelihood of future funding from other sources will be considered and should be explained by the applicant.

 - Applicants must be independent investigators, or clinical or research receiving direct oversight/mentorship by an independent investigator.

 - Applicants need not be U.S. Citizens or hold a U.S. permanent visa to apply for this award.

 - We do not grant to organizations outside of the United States.
 No international applicants will be considered.

-SUBMISSION GUIDELINESApplication Deadline: Applications will be available June 1, 2015.
-All grants are awarded in December of 2015 for the 2016 year.
+SUBMISSION GUIDELINESApplication Deadline: Applications will be available in June of 2016.
+All grants are awarded in December of 2016 for the 2017 year.

 Applications must be sent electronically with any signatures scanned to Evelyn Costolo at email@example.com.
 Hard copies will not be accepted.